mipops/dvrescue/docs/_sections/capture.md

 ![no-deck-detected_small](https://github.com/user-attachments/assets/d5d3aabc-c84b-4680-b6f0-b777e3674038)

-If the deck is successfully connected, the make and model of your DV deck should appear above the capture playback window.
+If the deck is successfully connected, the device identifier number, make and model of your DV deck should appear above the capture playback window.
 If you have more than one deck connected, multiple players will appear.
+Please note: If you have two decks of the same make and model connected, you will need to determine the corresponding identifier for each (the number listed before the make and model of each deck).
+   - To determine the device identifier numbers for two or more decks of the same make and model, turn all but one of the decks off.
+   - Check the name of the device in the dvrescue GUI.
+   - Note the device identifier number displayed.
+   - Repeat this for all decks of the same make and model.

 Once you have specified a file location and name for your capture, the file name will also appear in the upper right hand corner of the corresponding deck being used to capture it.

 The player buttons below the capture window can control the deck, and the icon to the right of the player buttons indicates the current status of the deck.